awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-auto-scaling.md

 +  `ec2:CreateTags`
 +  `iam:PassRole`

  You might received this error if you are missing these permissions\.
-For more information, see [Tutorial: Use CodeDeploy to Deploy an Application to an Amazon EC2 Auto Scaling Group](tutorials-auto-scaling-group.md) and [Creating a Launch Template for an Auto Scaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/create-launch-template.html)\.
+For more information, see [Tutorial: Use CodeDeploy to deploy an application to an Amazon EC2 Auto Scaling group](tutorials-auto-scaling-group.md) and [Creating a launch template for an Auto Scaling group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/create-launch-template.html)\.

 ## Instances in an Amazon EC2 Auto Scaling group are continuously provisioned and terminated before a revision can be deployed<a name="troubleshooting-auto-scaling-provision-termination-loop"></a>